cartpauj/php-constants-manager/readme.txt

 7. Help page with comprehensive documentation and best practices

 == Changelog ==
+= 1.1.2 =
+* File input sanitation

+= 1.1.1 =
+* Use wp_enqueue commands properly
+* Ensure data is sanitized, escaped and validated properly
+* Avoid generic class and function names
+* Increase prefix length to help avoid conflicts with other plugins

 = 1.1.0 =
 * **Early Loading Feature**: New Settings page with option to create must-use plugin for loading constants before other plugins